httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 The security considerations of HTTP caching {{HTTP-CACHING}} apply.

-The ability to carry multiple caching policies on a response can result in confusion about how a response will be cached in different systems, if not used carefully.
-This might result in unintentional reuse of responses with sensitive information.
+The ability to carry multiple caching policies on a response can result in confusion about how a response will be cached in different systems, potentially resulting in unintentional reuse of responses with sensitive information.
+For this reason, care must be exercised.

 --- back